-I was skeptical when someone that I first heard about journaling.
+I was skeptical when I first heard about journaling.

 “Journal?
 Why would I write in a diary?
 That’s for teenage girls!”